Walt Disney Concert Hall: Design

 The Walt Disney Concert Hall was designed by world-renowned architect Frank Gehry.
 Despite being a well-accomplished architect at the time of design, Gehry found himself an unlikely candidate for the job when the Disney family was looking for the hall's designer.
-Even with the location of the Walt Disney Concert Hall set to be in his hometown of Los Angeles, California, Gehry, when discussing his thoughts at the time the architect was selected, said, “it was the least likely thing that I thought would ever happen to me in my life”.
+Even with the location of the Walt Disney Concert Hall set to be in his hometown of Los Angeles, California, Gehry, when discussing his thoughts at the time the architect was selected, said, "it was the least likely thing that I thought would ever happen to me in my life".
 Gehry's opinion was supported by the representative of the Disney family.
-Gehry says he was told, "that under no circumstances would Walt Disney’s name be on any buildings that I design".
+Gehry says he was told, "that under no circumstances would Walt Disney's name be on any buildings that I design".
 Much of this doubt came from Gehry's reputation for relying on the use of cheap materials in his architecture that were used in unconventional ways.
 With the Walt Disney Concert Hall being a project that demanded a high budget and an elegant style, Gehry did not seem like the right candidate for the job.
-However, Gehry's determination landed him the job of designing the hall, as he produced a design that caught the eye of Walt Disney's widow, Lilian.
+However, Gehry's determination landed him the job of designing the hall, as he produced a design that caught the eye of Walt Disney's widow, Lillian.
 His design included some of the elements of the deconstructivist architecture that he was known for, while still producing an elegant structure.